 This is probably the most common approach to entering a nursing home.
 Medicaid has a “countable asset” limit for eligibility.
-Persons whose countable assets exceed the Medicaid limits must spend down their assets on nursing home care (or on other qualified expenses) until their countable assets no longer exceed Medicaid’s asset limit.
+Persons whose countable assets exceed the Medicaid limit must spend down their assets on nursing home care (or on other qualified expenses) until their countable assets no longer exceed Medicaid’s asset limit.
 For example, most states have a Medicaid asset limit for a single person of $2,000.
 If an individual has $15,000 in countable assets, they must spend down or pay for their own nursing home care for about two months until they have only $2,000 remaining.
-(An alternative to spending down on nursing care, is to work with a Medicaid planner).
+(An alternative to spending down on nursing care, is to work with a Medicaid Planner).
 Entering a nursing home on “private pay” (spending one’s own money out-of-pocket) is much easier than entering with Medicaid as the payer.
 Once the resident has entered the nursing home, they can easily switch to Medicaid as the payer when they become Medicaid-eligible.

-The big drawback of the spend-down approach is having to spend one’s own money on their care when the alternative might be to work with a Medicaid planner and preserve that money for other family members such as a spouse or grown children who have been caring for their parent.
+The big drawback of the spend-down approach is having to spend one’s own money on their care when the alternative might be to work with a Medicaid Planner and preserve that money for other family members such as a spouse or grown children who have been caring for their parent.

 4) Family Private Pay During Spend Down Approach

 The big drawback to this approach is if something goes wrong in the Medicaid application process.
 If so, the family will not be refunded the money they spent.
-Because this approach has many moving parts and because significant financial resources are at risk, families may want to consider working with a Medicaid planning professional to ensure the process goes as planned.
+Because this approach has many moving parts and because significant financial resources are at risk, families may want to consider working with a Medicaid Planning Professional to ensure the process goes as planned.